 Before you choose a domain name, do some keyword research to verify if the topic you’re interested in is viable.
 It would suck to blog and blog and blog only to discover later on down the line that you’ve wasted your time on a topic no one is interested in.

-You can use paid tools available online but Google Keyword Planner is free and can be just as useful in this endeavour.
+You can use paid tools available online like SEM Rush (7 Day Free Trial) but Google Keyword Planner is free and can be just as useful in this endeavour.
 You can find other free tools online for this as well.
 Keep in mind your domain name should be unique, simple, easy to remember, easy to type and shouldn’t contain hyphens, numbers or weird misspellings.
 Additionally, the best domain name extension is either .com or .net.

 Once you’ve chosen a domain name, it’s time to check if the domain name is available.
 You can do this using the tool below: